 And if you’re moving to a new country

-Same hold true for at least a bit.
+Same holds true for at least a bit.
 If you have an Apple ID and need to change your country of residence associated with that ID, you must provide a payment method and update billing information.

 Once you change that country and everything is kosher with your Apple ID information, you can change your payment information back to None.

-Is Apple Waiting on a Payment?
+Is Apple Waiting for a Payment?

 Finally, if you owe Apple any money, you cannot change your payment method to None.
 Pay those debts first and only then can you select None as your payment type.

 To see if there’s anything due, take a look at your purchase history in iTunes.
 Sign into the iTunes Store and look for a message that there was a billing issue with your last order.
 Not sure if it’s correct?
 Choose Billing Info button to see the details of your orders.

 Once you figure out what’s owed, clear that debt and then change your payment info to None.